 RevolutionEHR allows users to deliver patients their health information via the RevolutionPHR online portal.
-To grant access to the portal, the user should access the Login Information slider in the Demographic pod under the Login Access slider.
+To grant access to the portal, access the Login Information tab in the Demographic pod.
 See Example

 Meeting this measure of the objective is expected to be of moderate challenge as the user needs to establish procedures to provide a set of RevolutionPHR login credentials for at >80% of the patients seen during the reporting period and sign encounters within 48 hours.